-Board of Trustees

-Tom Ashley

-Sherrie Guerrero, Ed.D.
+Board of Trustees Tom Ashley Vicki Carpenter Sherrie Guerrero, Ed.D.
+Dorothy McGargill Ann Motte

-Dorothy McGargill

-Ann Motte

-Bill Zimmerman

 Mt.
-SAN JACINTO COLLEGE

-2017 ANNUAL SECURITY REPORT CLERY ACT DISCLOSURES
+SAN JACINTO COLLEGE 2018 ANNUAL SECURITY REPORT CLERY ACT DISCLOSURES

 Mt.
 San Jacinto College (MSJC or District) is dedicated to providing a safe and healthy campus environment for students, employees, and the public who visit our campus.
 The Campus Safety Department operates five days a week, Monday through Friday, from 7:00 am to 11:00 pm.
+Or, weekends from 7:00am to 3:30 pm.
 A Riverside County Sheriff's Deputy assigned to the campus along with a campus safety officer is on duty during these times to respond to calls for assistance.
 In 1990, the U.S. Congress enacted the "Crime Awareness and Campus Security Act of 1990," which requires colleges and universities to disclose information about crime on and around their campuses.
 This law was renamed in 1992 to the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act."
 The following information is available to the public and provides statistical, policy, and procedural information required by law.